-The following table sets forth for each of our independent directors, the value of option-based and share-based awards, which vested during the year ended December 31, 2015.
-We did not have a non-equity incentive compensation plan in 2015 for our directors.
+The following table sets forth for each of our independent directors, the value of share-based awards, which vested during the year ended December 31, 2016.
+No option-based awards were outstanding at December 31, 2016.
+We did not have a non-equity incentive compensation plan in 2016 for our directors.

-Option-based awards - Value vested during the year (1) Performance share awards - Value vested during the year (2)
+Performance share awards - Value vested during the year (1)

-Name (\$) (\$)
+Name (\$)

-Gregory S. Fletcher 18,242 130,032
+Gregory S. Fletcher 52,608

-Glenn A. McNamara 18,242 130,032
+Glenn A. McNamara 52,608

-Daryl H. Gilbert - -
+Daryl H. Gilbert -

-Stephen C. Nikiforuk 18,242 130,032
+Stephen C. Nikiforuk 52,608

-Kenneth S. Stickland - 130,032
+Kenneth S. Stickland 52,608

-Grant A. Zawalsky 18,242 130,032
+Grant A. Zawalsky 52,608

-- (1) Calculated based on the difference between the market price of our common shares on the vesting date and the exercise price of the options multiplied by the number of common shares vesting on that date. - (2) Calculated based on the market price of our common shares on the vesting date multiplied by the number of common shares vesting on that date.
-Does not include the dividend equivalents accumulated on the underlying grants and is based on the actual payout multiplier of 2x.
+(1) Calculated based on the market price of our common shares on the vesting date multiplied by the number of common shares vesting on that date.
+Does not include the dividend equivalents accumulated on the underlying grants and is based on the actual payout multiplier of 2.0x.